Trust Litigation Attorneys in Scottsdale

 - Invalidate a Trust Amendment on Forgery and Undue Influence

-Is a Trustee Acting Improperly?
+How to Tell if a Trustee is Acting Improperly?

 Under normal circumstances, a trust’s management and administration are not supervised by the court.
 Whereas during the probate of one’s estate the court enforces the actions of the personal representative, there is no entity enforcing the actions of a trustee in matters concerning the trust.